-The Writing Centre at UL offers a free and friendly place for all staff and students (undergraduate and postgraduate, from arts to science) to come and address any aspect of their writing.
+The Writing Centre at UL offers a free and friendly place for all staff and students (undergraduate and postgraduate) to come and address any aspect of their writing.

-The Writing Centre is located in the Main Building in C1-065 (on the C1 corridor just before the Red Raisins canteen).
-You'll see a glass door printed with our logo opposite our Writing Centre noticeboard.
-We hold most workshops and writers' groups in C1-067 which can be accessed through the Writing Centre or through a door in the History Department corridor.
+The Regional Writing Centre is located in the Main Building in C1-065 (on the C1 corridor, just before the Red Raisins canteen).
+You will see a glass door printed with our logo opposite our Writing Centre noticeboard.

 The Writing Centre caters for UL students and staff of all disciplines and from all faculties.
 We even have discipline-specific tutors to help out with most styles of academic writing.
 Staff can avail of our peer-tutoring sessions if attending the Centre as a postgraduate or PhD student, or book a staff consultation with our Writing Centre consultants if attending as a staff member.
 To view a list of our tutors and their specialities, click here.
 To book a staff consultation, please email email@example.com.